Covalent hadronic molecules induced by shared light quarks: Correlation functions of molecules

 \end{widetext} Compared to the case of $\bar D^0 \Sigma_c^{+}$ given in Eq.~(\ref{pi:D0}), only the terms $\Pi^{\bar D \Sigma_c}_{Q}(x)$ and $\Pi^{\bar D^0 \Sigma_c^{+}}_{Q}(x)$ are different/oppisite:

-Accordingly, if the term $\Pi_{G}(x)$ induces a repulsive interaction to the $\bar D^0 \Sigma_c^{+}$ molecule, it would induce an attractive interaction to the $I=1/2$ $\bar D \Sigma_c$ molecule; and vice verse.
+Accordingly, if the term $\Pi_{Q}(x)$ induces a repulsive interaction to the $\bar D^0 \Sigma_c^{+}$ molecule, it would induce an attractive interaction to the $I=1/2$ $\bar D \Sigma_c$ molecule; and vice verse.
 We shall further study it numerically in Sec.~\ref{sec:sumruleDhalf}.
+For completeness, we explicitly list that the term $\Pi^{\bar D \Sigma_c}_{Q}(x)$ is contributed separately by: